lifeeric/Profile-Card-Image-Picker/README.md

-# test-community-images-picker
+Hi.
+It's a React + TypeScript + Vite + Tailwind + Storybook template and your task is to create in this project the file picker component and the card component.

-Repo that contains the test task of the creation the community thumbnail/logo file picker and the community card itself
+Detailed info will be later